Derby winner Medina Spirit collapses, dies in California - NewsBreak

 Derby winner Medina Spirit collapses, dies in California

-Medina Spirit, a 3-year-old colt whose Kentucky Derby victory in May came under scrutiny because of a positive drug test, collapsed and died after a workout Monday at Santa Anita in Southern California.
+AP — Kentucky Derby winner Medina Spirit collapsed and died after a workout Monday at Santa Anita.

-Trainer Bob Baffert said in a statment that the horse suffered a heart attack.
-The colt had just completed five furlongs in his second workout since finishing second in the Breeders’ Cup Classic a month ago at Del Mar.
+The 3-year-old colt trained by Bob Baffert had just completed five furlongs in his second workout since finishing second in the Breeders’ Cup Classic a month ago at Del Mar, according to Craig Robertson, Baffert’s attorney.
+Baffert said in a statment that the horse suffered a heart attack.

-Santa Anita said in a statment that the track veterinary team took blood, hair and urine samples from Medina Spirit and sent them to the California Horse Racing Board.
+Santa Anita released a statment saying the track veterinary team took blood, hair and urine samples from Medina Spirit and sent them to the California Horse Racing Board.
 The colt will undergo a full necropsy, as required by the racing board, to try to determine the exact cause of death.

-Last Friday, Craig Robertson, Baffert’s attorney, released a statement saying that tests done by a New York lab have “definitely confirmed” Medina Spirit tested positive for the steroid — not through an injection but due to an ointment used to treat a skin rash.
+Last Friday, Robertson released a statement saying that tests done by a New York lab have “definitely confirmed” Medina Spirit tested positive for the steroid — not through an injection but due to an ointment used to treat a skin rash.‘Unlucky group’: CEO lays off 900 people during Zoom call; video shared online

 The Kentucky Horse Racing Commission has been investigating the case, and has yet to hold a hearing that could possibly disqualify Medina Spirit.

-In the $6 million BC Classic last month, Medina Spirit couldn’t muster the necessary late kick to threaten winner Knicks Go.
+In the $6 million BC Classic, Medina Spirit couldn’t muster the necessary late kick to threaten winner Knicks Go.

 “I’m very proud of him.
 He ran a great race,” Baffert said last month.
 “To me, he’s the best 3-year-old.
 He showed it today.
 That’s what racing is all about, proving it on the racetrack.
 And he proved it today that he’s the real deal.”